-SCREEN: To be provided by the author: Setting the 1,040 nm laser intensity to 3%.
+Talent setting the 1,040 nm laser intensity to 3%.
 Checking Time and uncheck Z under the ‘Series’ panel.
 Keep the ‘Interval’ as FreeRun under the ‘Time Lapse’ panel and set the cycle as 10.

-SCREEN: To be provided by the author: Save the current setting as the next task by clicking ‘LSM’ in ‘Sequence Manager’.
+Talent saving the current setting as the next task by clicking ‘LSM’ in ‘Sequence Manager’.

 To set the parameters for laser ablation, define a 3D region immediately below the vitelline membrane.
 Set the start of the Z-stack as the plane and the end as 20 micrometers deeper.
 Set the step size as 1.5 micrometers [1].

-SCREEN: To be provided by the author: Setting the start of the Z-stack as the plane and the end as 20 µm.
+Talent setting the start of the Z-stack as the plane and the end as 20 µm.
 Set the step size as 1.5 µm.

 Turn on CH2 (Channel-2) and CH4 (Channel-4) under the ‘PMT setting’ panel to allow the use of the 920-nanometer laser [1].
 Set the intensity of the laser to 30% and set image acquisition with the laser for a single Z-stack within the defined 3D region [2].
 Save the current setting as the next task of the pipeline by clicking ‘LSM’ in ‘Sequence Manager’ [3].

-SCREEN: To be provided by the author: Turning on CH2 and CH4 under the ‘PMT setting’ panel to allow the use of the 920 nm laser.
+Talent turning on CH2 and CH4 under the ‘PMT setting’ panel to allow the use of the 920 nm laser.

-SCREEN: To be provided by the author: Setting the intensity of the laser to 30% and setting image acquisition with the laser for a single Z-stack within the defined 3D region.
+Talent setting the intensity of the laser to 30% and setting image acquisition with the laser for a single Z-stack within the defined 3D region.

-SCREEN: To be provided by the author: Save the current setting as the next task by clicking ‘LSM’ in ‘Sequence Manager’.
+Talent saving the current setting as the next task by clicking ‘LSM’ in ‘Sequence Manager’.

 To set acquisition parameters for the post-ablation movie, set image acquisition for a 100-frame single Z-plane post-ablation movie using the 1,040- and 920-nanometer lasers [1].
 Set the intensity of the lasers to 3% and 0.3% [2].
 Save the current setting as the next task of the pipeline by clicking ‘LSM’ in ‘Sequence Manager’ [3].

-SCREEN: To be provided by the author: Setting image acquisition for a 100-frame single Z-plane post-ablation movie using the 1,040 nm and 920 nm lasers.
+Talent setting image acquisition for a 100-frame single Z-plane post-ablation movie using the 1,040 nm and 920 nm lasers.

-SCREEN: To be provided by the author: Set the intensity of the 1,040 nm laser to 3% and the 920 nm laser to 0.3%.
+Talent setting the intensity of the 1,040 nm laser to 3% and the 920 nm laser to 0.3%.

-SCREEN: To be provided by the author: Save the current setting as the next task by clicking ‘LSM’ in ‘Sequence Manager’.
+Talent saving the current setting as the next task by clicking ‘LSM’ in ‘Sequence Manager’.

 Select Sequence under ‘Acquire.’
 Change the data-saving path and file name as needed [1].
 Click Ready and wait for the software to initialize the pipeline.
 Then click Start to execute the pipeline [2].

-SCREEN: To be provided by the author: Selecting Sequence under ‘Acquire’.
+Talent selecting Sequence under ‘Acquire’.
 Changing the data-saving path and file name.

-SCREEN: To be provided by the author: Clicking Ready, software getting initialized, and then clicking Start.
+Talent clicking Ready, software getting initialized, and then clicking Start.

 To perform laser ablation in stimulated embryos, set acquisition parameters for the pre-ablation Z-stack, as demonstrated for the unstimulated embryos [1].
 Save the current setting as the first task of the pipeline by clicking LSM in ‘Sequence Manager’ [2].

-SCREEN: To be provided by the author: Indicating the set acquisition parameters for the pre-ablation Z-stack using the mouse cursor.
+Talent indicating the set acquisition parameters for the pre-ablation Z-stack using the mouse cursor.

-SCREEN: To be provided by the author: Saving the pre-ablation Z-stack setting as the first task by clicking LSM in ‘Sequence Manager.’
+Talent saving the pre-ablation Z-stack setting as the first task by clicking LSM in ‘Sequence Manager.’